Properties of the reconciled distributions for Gaussian and count forecasts: Case study: modeling extreme market events

 \paragraph{Coherent vs optimal point forecast for the upper time series}

 Even if we have a reconciled distribution, only the SE-optimal point forecasts are coherent.
-The AE-optimal point forecasts, i.e., the medians of the reconciled distributions, are instead generally incoherent \parencite{kolassa22we}.
+The AE-optimal point forecasts, i.e., the medians of the reconciled distributions, are instead generally incoherent \citep{kolassa22we}.

 Hence, besides optimal point forecasts, we evaluate the coherent point forecasts: we take the sum of the medians of the reconciled bottom distributions and use it as upper point forecast.
 We compute the mean absolute error for the upper time series obtained using the AE-optimal, the coherent, and the base point forecasts (Table~\ref{tab: AE ALL}).
-As expected the AE worsens by imposing coherence rather than optimality; yet, it remains better than the AE of the base forecasts.
+As expected, the AE worsens by imposing coherence rather than optimality; yet, it remains better than the AE of the base forecasts.